-If you’re thinking about renovating the wet areas in your home, don’t limit yourself to tiles – create a modern space that is both unique and low maintenance in your kitchen, bathroom or laundry by considering fibre cement cladding.
+If you’re thinking about renovating the wet areas in your home, don’t limit yourself to tiles – create a modern space that is both unique and low maintenance in your kitchen, laundry, powder room or bathroom (excluding shower recesses) by considering fibre cement cladding.

 What is fibre cement cladding?